-The exterior doors to the residence hall are locked 24 hours a day, seven days a week and access is only possible with a key fob.
+The exterior doors to the residence hall are locked 24 hours a day, seven days a week and access is only possible with the student residents ID card.
 The desk in the lobby is staffed by Housing employees from 9:00 AM until midnight Monday through Friday and on weekends as designated.